 If you’re toying with the idea of not having bridesmaids at your wedding, you’re in good company.
 As nontraditional as this move might seem, it’s becoming an increasingly popular decision made by today's brides.
-And while there are some definite downsides to ditching the practice at your wedding, experts say there are some surprising benefits, too, especially in regards to the planning process.
+And while there are some downsides to ditching the practice at your wedding, experts say there are some surprising benefits, too—especially with regard to the planning process.

 Being asked to be someone’s bridesmaid is a true honor—especially when so few individuals were selected to carry that title.
-“These are the girls who have been by your side through thick and thin and only want what’s best for you, so asking them to stand next to you as you marry the love of your life is the ultimate honor,” Jessica Janik of the Invisible Bridesmaid in Fort Lauderdale, Florida.
+“These are the girls who have been by your side through thick and thin and only want what’s best for you, so asking them to stand next to you as you marry the love of your life is the ultimate honor,” explains Jessica Janik of the Invisible Bridesmaid in Fort Lauderdale, Florida.
 “Your selecting them as bridesmaids symbolizes that each has helped you to become the person you are today.”

-Pro: Extra emotional support
+Pro: Extra Emotional Support

-You might get along with all your girlfriends, but they might not be so chummy with each other—especially if you’re mixing two groups, like your high school girls and your college pals.
+You might get along with all of your girlfriends, but they might not be so chummy with each other—especially if you’re mixing two groups, like your high school girls and your college pals.
 “Having too many opinions and personalities in one room on a normal day can drive anyone crazy, not to mention more so on your big day as a bride,” says Janik.
 “While each bridesmaid likely has your best interest at heart, sometimes all of the opinions create more indecisiveness, stress, and confusion.”

-Pro: More helping hands
+Pro: More Helping Hands

 Since traditional bridesmaid responsibilities include planning the shower and bachelorette party, you’ll be taken care of for most of the extraneous events leading up to the wedding day.
 The same goes for smaller day-of duties, too.
 If you have any errands or wedding emergencies, your bridesmaids can help you out in the moment—and they can help you remember to eat something substantial and drink enough water!